portail-fresh/technical-documentation/docs/AllocationModeEN.md

   - toc
 ---

-# 🇫🇷 Mode d'allocation - Allocation Type
+# Allocation Type

-<p>🇫🇷 Stratégie pour affecter des participants en bras d'une étude clinique.</p>
-<p>🇬🇧 Strategy to assign participants to an arm of a clinical study.</p>
+Strategy to assign participants to an arm of a clinical study.

 <table>